Julie-Anne97/roof_type_detection/README.md

 ## Results
 1. Model doesn't really learn, ealy stopping activates early on in epochs and only about 25-30% accuracy for every model
 2. Results are far better using transfer learning (approx 50-60% accuracy) using ResNet50
+3. Application of shapeley to see which pixels are picked up by model

 #### Next steps :
 - Clean image dabase and apply image transformation